Predicting the Emergence of Induction Heads in Language Model Pretraining: Relevant Work

-In the current literature including the aforementioned studies, \Gls{icl} is often studied as a few-shot learning (e.g., \citealp{chan2022data}) with input-output pairs, or with an unrealistic setting that necessitates \gls{icl} as opposed to \gls{iwl} (e.g., \citealp{edelman2024the}).
-As such, this raises the question of why \glspl{lm} trained on natural language form \glspl{ih} (and \gls{icl} capabilities).
-Furthermore, the point at which \gls{ih} form is not fully understood.
-Some report a narrow range (1B--3B pretraining tokens; e.g., \citealp{olsson2022context}) while others find a much wider range (64M--2B pretraining tokens; \citealp{aoyama-wilcox-2025-language}).
-To fill these gaps, in this study, we analyze \textbf{how pretraining configuration and data properties affect whether \glspl{ih} emerge and at what point they first appear}.
-Through a series of experiments using both natural and synthetic data, we show that (1) a simple equation combining batch size and context size can predict the \gls{ih} formation point (\Cref{ch5:sec:exp1}); (2) the surface bigram repetition frequency and reliability strongly affect the formation of \glspl{ih}, and a precise Pareto frontier can be described in terms of these two values (\Cref{ch5:sec:exp2}); and (3) local dependency (non-independence between two consecutive tokens) with high frequency and reliability are sufficient for \gls{ih} formation, but when the frequency and reliability are low, the presence of latent categories of symbols and the shape of the marginal distribution matter (\Cref{ch5:sec:exp3}).
+\Gls{icl} is often studied as few-shot learning (e.g., \citealp{chan2022data,singh2024what}) with input-label (e.g., image-label) pairs, or with a synthetic setting that necessitates \gls{icl} as opposed to \gls{iwl} (e.g., \citealp{edelman2024the,park2025competition}). \citet{park2025competition} propose a novel synthetic sequence modeling task using a mixture of Markov chains; however, in \gls{lm} pretraining, it is unlikely that each batch comes from a completely different distribution of tokens.
+As such, it is yet to be clear why \glspl{lm}, which are trained on natural language through next token prediction, form \glspl{ih} (and \gls{icl} capabilities), and what properties of natural language promote such learning dynamics.
+Furthermore, the point at which \gls{ih} formation occurs is not fully understood.
+Some report a narrow range (1B--3B pretraining tokens; e.g., \citealp{olsson2022context}) while others find a much wider range (64M--2B pretraining tokens; \citealp{aoyama-wilcox-2025-language}). \citet{zucchet2025the} study the emergence point; however, they focus on a general framework called sparse attention using a synthetic associative recall task.
+We focus specifically on \glspl{ih} in the naturalistic language modeling task.

+To fill these gaps, in this study, we aim to find (1) the point at which \glspl{ih} emerge, and (2) precise data properties that promote the formation of \glspl{ih}.